Ujjwalbadhautiya/Drowsiness-Detection-System/README.md

 <li>Now we are taking the ratio which is described as <i>'Sum of distances of vertical landmarks divided by twice the distance between horizontal landmarks'</i>.
 <li>Now this ratio is totally dependent on your system which you may configure accordingly for the thresholds of sleeping, drowsy, active.</ul>
 <p>
+ <h3>The screenshots are provided above named Active.png,Drowsy.png and Sleeping.png</h3>